 1 tank top/camisole

-This one you will need to wear under the t-shirts.
-Norway in summer is like late spring in rest of the Europe.
+This one you will need to wear under t-shirts.
+Norway in summer is like late spring in the rest of Europe.
 You can always remove it, but better have it on your back if you don’t want to get sick.

 A scarf is necessary for the early mornings when the sun is still not warming enough the air and even more handy for your air flight.
 The air in the planes is very often cold and the conditioning blowing above your head does not help.

 You have to foresee a smaller bag (best backpack) that you will use during the days when you explore the places.
 It should be of a flexible material so that it can go inside your big backpack when necessary.

 It is good to have a travel-size umbrella with you in Norway.
 At this time of the year it often rains, despite that I didn’t need to use it even once.

 A hat that will keep your face away from the sun is an absolute must.
 The sun in Norway is very strong (despite that it doesn’t feel that way) and even I have heard that there is an ozone hole there.
 So, protect your skin as much as possible (use a sunscreen every day).

 The same goes for sunglasses.
 It is not for your stylish look (well, it is indeed) but for the well-being of your eyesight.
 As we spend long hours outdoors when we travel, often the sunburnt and sore eyes are the results of our wanderings.